Murder of Suzanne Pilley: Prosecution case

 The first witness for the Crown was Suzanne Pilley's mother, Sylvia Pilley.
 She spoke to the fact that her daughter had had a 'turbulent on-off relationship' with David Gilroy, and that she had previously cohabited with him on a temporary basis.

 On 23 February 2012, the advocate depute led evidence from a Lothian and Borders Police constable who told the court that they had enlisted the help of specially trained cadaver dogs from South Yorkshire Police to search the offices where David Gilroy and Suzanne Pilley worked.
 The dogs were specially trained to smell for blood and human remains.
 The court was told that the dogs, springer spaniels, had identified three areas of interest; one in the basement area of the offices, and two in the boot of David Gilroy's silver Vauxhall Vectra.

 On 24 February 2012, the court heard from a forensic imagery expert, Jacqueline Butterwick, who had analysed footage on behalf of the police.
 She told the court that the CCTV footage of a person on Thistle Street bore enough similarities to other CCTV images of Suzanne Pilley taken that day, for her to say that it definitely was Pilley.
 She was 20 metres from the entrance to her work.

 On 27 February 2012 Andrea Gilroy, David Gilroy's wife, was cited as a witness by the Crown.
-As she took the stand, the trial judge Lord Bracadale explained that she had the right not to give evidence against her husband if she did not wish.
+As she entered the witness box, the trial judge Lord Bracadale explained that she had the right not to give evidence against her husband if she did not wish.
 She declined to give evidence.
 Mrs Gilroy could only decline to give evidence because the events she would speak to took place before section 86 of the Criminal Justice and Licensing (Scotland) Act 2010 came into force.
 This act amended the law such that spouses and civil partners of an accused person in Scotland, are competent and compellable witnesses for the prosecution.

 On 1 March 2012, the advocate depute led evidence from Sgt Paul Grainger of Lothian and Borders Police.
 He spoke to the contents of an 11-hour interview which Gilroy gave to police on 6 May 2010.
 Grainger told the court that during the interview he noticed a scar on Gilroy's forehead under his hairline and that there had been some sort of scratch on his chin.
 The court also heard that Gilroy had told police, that on the evening of 2 May 2010 he and Pilley had decided to split up and then took part in a Buddhist-style religious ceremony, writing their feelings down on pieces of paper and burning them.